-When acts of bullying are verified or teen dating violence occurs, and a disciplinary response is warranted, students may be subject to the full range of disciplinary consequences.
+When acts of bullying are verified or teen dating violence occurs, and a disciplinary response is warranted, students are subject to the full range of disciplinary consequences.
 Anonymous complaints of bullying, however, shall not be the basis for disciplinary action.

-In-school suspension and suspension may be imposed only after informing an accused student of the reasons for the proposed suspension and giving the accused student an opportunity to explain the situation, in accordance with the Board's Student Discipline policy.
+In-school suspension and suspension may be imposed only after informing the accused perpetrator of the reasons for the proposed suspension and giving him/her an opportunity to explain the situation, in accordance with the Board's Student Discipline policy.

-Expulsion may be imposed only after a hearing before the Board, a committee of the Board or an impartial hearing board designated by the Board in accordance with the Board's Student Discipline policy.
-This consequence shall normally be reserved for serious incidents of bullying and teen dating violence, and/or when past interventions have not been successful in eliminating bullying behavior and/or teen dating violence.
+Expulsion may be imposed only after a hearing before the Board of Education, a committee of the Board or an impartial hearing officer designated by the Board of Education in accordance with the Board's Student Discipline policy.
+This consequence shall normally be reserved for serious incidents of bullying and teen dating violence, and/or when past interventions have not been successful in eliminating bullying behavior.